 NVR processes the video data at the camera, while DVR processes at the recorder itself.

 Does that matter?
 What difference does it make?
 Is one superior to the other?

 DVR Systems in a Nutshell

-In this setup, video footage is captured by analog cameras, and that raw data must be transferred to the recorder via coaxial cables.
-Once there, it is processed into a digital format by the DVR itself and stored for later retrieval.
+In this setup, analog cameras capture video footage, and that raw data must be transferred to the recorder via coaxial cables.
+Once there, the DVR processes the data into a digital format and stores it for later retrieval.

 This is exactly like the DVR you may have attached to your television to save your favorite shows.

-Each analog camera must have its own power source, and it must be directly connected to the DVR by a coaxial cable of no more than 300 feet (any longer and the video quality begins to suffer).
+Each analog camera must have its own power source, and it must be directly connected to the DVR by a coaxial cable of no more than 300 feet.
+Any longer and the video quality suffers.